Siirry suoraan sisältöön

 The decisions of the residency working group are final; the working group does not justify its decisions, and they cannot be appealed.
 If so desiring, the residency working group may invite individuals for a residency independently of the search process too.
 All those invited must agree to comply with the same rules as those selected through the search process.

-The residence agreement
+The residency agreement

 Insurances